 Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the harsh winter months.
-According to the Department of Energy, a regular family in the United States spends about $1,900 a year on their utilities.
+According to the Department of Energy, a regular family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
-The key to saving energy and money is to investigate energy efficient improvements for your home.
+The key to saving energy and money is to look into energy efficient improvements for your home.
 A Utah geothermal home comfort system utilizes the abundant source of free solar heat energy trapped in the earth.
-It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
+It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home throughout the winter.
 According to the professionals at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Utah home or business.
 Although the original investment in a geothermal system may be more than the investment in a regular system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
 For most homes, the payments associated with installing the new system will be completely covered by the monthly savings from having an energy-efficient geothermal system.
-In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most efficient heating and cooling systems available.
+In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Utah geothermal dealer.
 The dealer will measure your house, calculate your heating and cooling requirements and review your property to decide the best location for your loop system.
 If you own a home that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
-Once installed, a geothermal system requires less maintenance than a standard heating and cooling system and operates more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
+Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and operates more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another bonus -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, enhanced indoor air quality and less noise as they reduce their carbon footprint.
 To find a geothermal system that suits your needs, contact Utah Geothermal today or talk to one of our experts at [[phone]].